DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 <!----Send text in *.iid_rsa.pub file for Server registeration --->

 #### 4. Copy SSH keys on host machine <a name="copy-ssh-key-on-host-machine"></a>
 To copy the SSH keys on the machine to which we want to connect remotely(host).
 For this, we should know the IP address as well as the username of that machine.
-For the first time, we'll have the user name "remote" and the ip address is "N.N.N.N".
-So we'll copy is on host use following command:
+For the first time, we'll have the user name "remote" and the IP address is "N.N.N.N".
+So we'll copy it on the host using the following command:
 ```
 ssh-copy-id remote@N.N.N.N
 ```
-Output will be like:
+The output will be like this:
 ```
 Number of key(s) added: 1

 Now try logging into the machine, with:   "ssh 'root@N.N.N.N'"
 and check to make sure that only the key(s) you wanted were added.
 ```
-I may ask you enter the password of the remote(host) machine, and enter your password to proceed.
+I may ask you to enter the password of the remote(host) machine and enter your password to proceed.

 #### 5. Connect with machine
-Since, the SSH keys have been copied to the host machine.
-Now we'll try connecting with the machine using following command:
+Since the SSH keys have been copied to the host machine.
+Now we'll try connecting with the machine using the following command:
 ```
 ssh root@N.N.N.N
 ```